Making Innovation a Key Strategic Pillar at Implenia

 rready: How has the response been so far?

-Karel: Following the launch in autumn 2019, we had a lot of idea submissions in the first few months, and we’re pleased to report that this trend continued through 2020.
 Last year, we worked hard to grow the KICKBOX community within Implenia to keep it alive during the lockdown.
 We moved our offline events and meet-ups online and held them even more frequently than before.
 This kept up the initial momentum and strengthened engagement.
-We have now created a movement within Implenia.
-KICKBOX has not only formed a lot of ambassadors for intrapreneurship, but it’s also strengthened connections within the company on the topic of innovation.

-Karel: I would say that Implenia, and construction in general, have what I call the “feasibility trap.”
+Karel: I would say that Implenia, and construction in general, have what I call the 'feasibility trap'.
 Many of us are engineers, so we’re trained to assess the technical side of a solution.
 But we’re not particularly strong in considering desirability, understanding customers, and thinking about their pain points and specific needs.
 As such, Kickboxers often come to us with a fully conceived solution set out in an extensive business plan, but there are only a few lines in there about the problem itself.

-The KICKBOX process pulls them back a step and forces them to look at the problem first.
+The KICKBOX process takes them back a step and forces them to look at the problem first.
 In fact, while KICKBOX is seen as providing a low barrier to entry, it’s a bit of a trick.
-We catch people with their idea, and then comes the “but,” as the KICKBOX process takes them away from the solution and back to the problem.
-This triggers a learning process in Kickboxers, contributing to their own development and an overall shift in mindset within the company and industry.
-KICKBOX is helping us to get out of the feasibility trap and learn more about desirability, something that will be key for our industry in the future.
+We catch people with their idea, and then comes the 'but', as the KICKBOX process takes them away from the solution and back to the problem.